FMMT666/ncEFI/README.md

     - added some tests for the new part instance copies
     - added tColor tag for parts
     - added tSize tag for parts
+    - moved some things into the PartList class (still a mess)

 ### CHANGES 2024/12/XX